-5. Refill with the recommended differential gear oil to the brim of the filler hole as shown.
+Refill with the recommended differential gear oil to the brim of the filler hole as shown.
+NOTICE: Be sure no foreign material enters the differential gear case.
+[ECB00411]

-- 1. Differential gear oil
+- 1. Differential gear oil filler bolt

+- 2. Gasket

-- 2. Differential gear oil filler bolt
+- 3. Differential gear oil

-- 3. Correct oil level
+- 4. Correct oil level